sadaiv-ci/devid-schemas/hackathon/vocab.md

 # winner

-Describes if the user is a winner or not using true / false value
+Describes if the user is a winner or not using 1 FOR TRUE / 0 FOR FALSE value

 # prizeAmount